 Billie Jean King and Bobby Riggs before their famous Battle of the Sexes in 1973

 Women’s athletic prowess was not honored.
-The new movie Battle of the Sexes takes place in 1973 and chronicles Billie Jean King’s fight for fair pay and equal respect for women in the sport of tennis.
+The movie Battle of the Sexes takes place in 1973 and chronicles Billie Jean King’s fight for fair pay and equal respect for women in the sport of tennis.
 In the 50s and 60s there were still dozens of sports in the Olympic games not open to women.
 It wasn’t till 1991 that the International Olympic Committee ruled any new sport entering the games must include women’s events.

 Agnes Macphail – First woman elected to Canada’s Parliament